pradhumnchourey/ML-with-Python/README.md

 # ML-with-Python

-This repository contains some of my Machine Learning codes and assignments using Python.
+## Description
+This repository contains the code for a machine learning project implemented in Python.
+The project focuses on data analysis and prediction using various machine learning algorithms.
+Firstly import all the relevant libraries and the dataset.
+After that perform exploratory data analysis, data manipulation and preprocessing to insure high quality input for machine learning algorithms.
+Generating and implementing various machine learning models using Python.
+Evaluating and fine-tuning machine learning models to improve their predictive accuracy and performance.
+Utilizing Python's visualization libraries to effectively communicate findings and present data-driven recommendations.

+The code provided in this repository includes the necessary scripts and modules required to train and evaluate the machine learning models.
+Also the links to datasets are provided.

-Algorithms and topics covered in this repository are:
+ML Algorithms used in the projects are:
 1. Logictic Regression
 2. Linear Regression
 3. Random Forest Regression